pgroonga/pgroonga.github.io/news/index.md

 However, these debug runtime DLLs do not exist in a standard Windows environment.

 As a result, PGroonga for Windows may fail to start up.

+#### Fixed a crash when an UPDATE statement with a WHERE clause and VACUUM are executed concurrently

+...

+### Thanks

+- Xuguang Wang
+- r-setoyama

 ## 4.0.6: 2026-04-07 {#version-4-0-6}